on salePilot Custom Heritage 912 Fountain Pen - Black

 Which ink this pen will accept.
 Choices include bottled ink and various styles of pre-filled ink cartridges.

-Bottled inks, Proprietary Pilot ink cartridges
+Bottled ink, Proprietary Pilot ink cartridges

 Filling Mechanism